 If you have a smartphone, you can download the free Stayaway Covid app from Google Play or the App Store.
 It’s anonymous and will let you know if you’ve been in contact with anyone who has been identified as high risk so that you can get tested and take additional precautions to stop the virus spreading any further.

 Safety measures in place in Portugal

-Portugal is currently in what’s called a State of Emergency until at least 31st March (the law only permits extensions for 14 days at a time).
-This means you have to stay at home unless you must go out for essential things like food shopping or medical appointments.
+Portugal is currently in what’s called a State of Calamity until at least 27th June (the law only permits extensions for 14 days at a time).
+There has been phased deconfinement following two months of full lockdown and in most municipalities you can now:

-Please see the information on Safe Communities Portugal for full details as they are too complex to try to cover here.
+Please see the information on Visit Portugal for full details as they are too complex to try to cover here.